PhenaOfMari/edf-tracker/README.md

-# edf-tracker
+# EDF Tracker
-A small web project to help track weapon drops in EDF games.
+Progress faster than science with this small web project to help track weapon drops in EDF games.